ilyalabun/raft_vibe/LOG.md

 Refactored the Raft implementation to better encapsulate election and replication logic within the `RaftNode` struct.
 Added a `votes_received` field to track which peers have granted votes during an election.
 Created `handle_request_vote_result` method that processes vote responses, tracks votes, and automatically transitions to leader when a majority is reached.
 Similarly, created `handle_append_entries_result` method that handles replication responses, updates `match_index` and `next_index` for each peer, and commits entries when replicated to a majority.
 Also improved code readability by using clearer variable names like `vote_req`, `append_req`, and `candidate_last_log_term`.
 The main demo was simplified to use these higher-level methods instead of manually tracking votes and replication counts.
 This refactoring follows better software design principles by keeping related logic together and reducing code duplication.

+## Day 3: Transport Abstraction

+**Prompt:** "I want to introduce simple Transport abstraction.
+It should use tokio async library and have 2 methods: request_vote and append_entries"

+**Creating the Transport Trait**

+Introduced an async transport abstraction for Raft RPC communication.
+Added `tokio` and `async-trait` dependencies to enable async/await syntax in traits.
+Created a `Transport` trait with two async methods: `request_vote` and `append_entries`, both returning `Result` types with a custom `TransportError` enum for error handling (ConnectionFailed, Timeout, NodeNotFound).
+This abstraction allows different transport implementations (TCP, gRPC, in-memory) to be swapped without changing the Raft logic.

+**Prompt:** "please extract transport into separate file"

+**Modularizing the Codebase**

+Extracted the `Transport` trait and `TransportError` enum into a dedicated `src/transport.rs` file.
+Updated imports to reference the raft module's RPC types.
+This separation of concerns makes the codebase more maintainable and clearly separates the transport layer from the consensus algorithm.

+**Prompt:** "ok, now I want simplest in-memory transport implementation.
+It should live in a separate transport_inmemory.rs file.
+Implementation should be the simplest, try to avoid locks if possible.
+Write tests for this implementation"

+**Implementing Lock-Free In-Memory Transport**

+Created an in-memory transport implementation using tokio channels instead of locks.
+The design uses `mpsc` channels for sending requests and `oneshot` channels for receiving responses.
+Each node has a `NodeHandle` that receives requests and processes them with its `RaftNode`.
+The `InMemoryTransport` holds senders to all peer nodes.
+Added a `create_cluster` helper function to easily set up a test cluster.
+Wrote four tests covering RequestVote, AppendEntries, error handling for unknown nodes, and a full election flow through the transport layer.
+All 8 tests pass.

+**Prompt:** "what does ? mean in rust?"

+**Understanding Error Propagation**

+Learned about Rust's `?` operator for error propagation.
+It's shorthand for matching on a `Result` - if `Ok`, unwrap the value and continue; if `Err`, return early from the function with that error.
+The function must return a compatible `Result` type for `?` to work.

+**Prompt:** "why we don't need lock for RaftNode in process_one?"

+**Understanding Rust's Ownership Model**

+Explored why locks aren't needed when using `&mut RaftNode`.
+Rust's borrow checker guarantees at compile time that only one mutable reference can exist at a time.
+The caller is responsible for exclusive access, and any attempt to use the node elsewhere while borrowed would be rejected by the compiler.
+Locks would only be needed if multiple tasks shared ownership via `Arc<Mutex<RaftNode>>`.

 ---

 ## Notes